P

 Jan & Dean (11-63)

 Jan & Dean's version was issued, and became a hit, in 1966, after they'd left their label.
-Liberty Records put it out (originally as a B-side) in hopes of cashing in on the publicity surrounding Jan's April, 1966 near-fatal car crash.
+Liberty Records put it out (originally as a B-side) in hopes of cashing in on the publicity following Jan's April, 1966 near-fatal car crash.

 Pretty Flamingo see Flamingo